Iceman (Marvel Comics): Ultimate Marvel

 In the Ultimate Marvel continuity, Bobby Drake is the youngest founding member of the X-Men.
 He ran away from his family at the peak of government-supported Sentinel attacks, fearing his family would be killed in such an attack.

-Ultimate Iceman never had the snowman look of his counterpart, instead generating a flexible ice armor from the beginning.
-Bobby establishes himself as a valuable asset, single-handedly taking out the Ultimates once with a gigantic ice wall (see Ultimate War), as well as single-handedly halting an invasion by Colonel Wraith and Weapon X. He was only able to be stopped by Rogue, who was in temporary possession of Marvel Girl's telepathy.
-Professor X has stated that Bobby is one of the three most powerful X-Men.
-During the World Tour arc, after enlarging his armor to form a gigantic ice troll, Bobby is greatly injured by Proteus, which resulted in a lawsuit issued by his parents against Xavier.
+During the World Tour arc, Iceman is injured by Proteus, which results in his parents filing a lawsuit against Xavier.
 Bobby eventually rebels against his parents, and later returns to the X-Men.

-While Bobby was away from the X-Men on a vacation, he had a girlfriend, but Professor Xavier erased all memories of her from Bobby's mind when he told her too much about the X-Men (he presumably also erased the girl's memories).
+While Bobby is away from the X-Men on a vacation, he had a girlfriend, but Professor Xavier erased all memories of her from Bobby's mind when he told her too much about the X-Men.
 Upon her acceptance into the X-Men, Bobby begins to date Rogue.
-The pair date for a considerable amount of time, but eventually break up due to Bobby's growing feelings for Shadowcat and Rogue's feelings for Gambit.
-Eventually Rogue leaves, and Bobby starts to date Kitty.
-After this, the two rekindle their relationship, but problems erupted.
+Bobby and Rogue eventually break up due to their respective attractions towards Shadowcat and Gambit.
+Eventually Rogue leaves, and Bobby starts to date Shadowcat.

-In Ultimate X-Men #80, Bishop and Hammer, time-travelers from the future, comment on how powerful Bobby will one day become.
-Cyclops disbanded the X-Men in Ultimate X-Men #81 and Bishop and Storm created a new team.
-Iceman stayed at the Institute as a student only until Xavier returned and reformed his X-Men.